lucassuryana/create-use-class/README.md

 ### Creating the Dog Class

 Each instance created from the Dog class wil store a name and an age.
 We will give each dog the ability to sit() and roll_over().
+Copy and paste the code below to dog.py file.
 ```markdown
 class Dog:
     """A simple attempt to model a dog."""